luismmontilla/awesome-coral-research/README.md

 - [Scientific protocols](https://protocols.scienceexchange.com/): An open access platform for sharing and discovering protocols and methods.
 The site is heavily focused on GitHub integration.

 ## Scientific writing
 - [Authorea](https://www.authorea.com/): An online collaborative writing tool that allows researchers to write, cite, collaborate, host data and publish.
-It also supports an online LaTeX editor as well as a Markdown (wiki) editor
+It also supports an online LaTeX editor as well as a Markdown (wiki) editor.
+- [CRediT](https://casrai.org/credit/): CRediT is high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors to scientific scholarly output.
+The roles describe each contributor’s specific contribution to the scholarly output.
 - [Manuscripts](https://www.manuscriptsapp.com/): A offline free tool for writing scientific documents.
 Support for Mac only.
 - [Overleaf](https://www.overleaf.com/): An online LaTeX and Rich Text collaborative writing and publishing tool that makes the whole process of writing, editing and publishing scientific documents much quicker and easier.
 - [Texture](http://substance.io/texture/): Texture is an open-source toolset for the production of scientific content.